 I envy those who get to live in Korea.
 Aren’t you having so much fun?
 Jealous!

 Rice Cake Skewers, Tteok Kkochi (떡꼬치)

-- 1 lb fresh or frozen rice cakes
+- 1 lb rice cakes fresh or frozen (chilled), about3-inch long pieces

-- 1 tablespoon strawberry jam or sweet chili sauce
+- 1 tbsp strawberry jam or sweet chili sauce

 - dashes of freshly cracked pepper

-- 2 tablespoon finely chopped nuts of your choice
+- 2 tbsp finely chopped nuts of your choice

-- Insert the skewers through 3-4 fresh rice cakes.
-If using frozen rice cakes, blanch in hot water until soften, wipe off the water with paper towel, then insert the skewers.
+- Insert 3-4 fresh rice cakes through each skewer.
+If using frozen rice cakes, blanch the cakes in hot water until soften, wipe off the moisture with paper towel, then insert the skewers.

 - In a small bowl, combine chili paste, ketchup, garlic, jam (and/or sweet chili sauce), honey, water, and black pepper; mix well .
 Pour the sauce in a small skillet and boil for 1 minute until slightly thicken.
 Set aside.